 Why Cyber Liability Insurance is Different from Other Forms of Insurance

 Regular liability products are not applicable to web exposure.
 The risks posed to online businesses and any business with a website are constantly changing.
 You need cyber liability insurance to round out your business’s insurance.
 You won’t have any form of compensation in the event of a cyber breach when you skip this important insurance.
 If you have questions or concerns about cyber liability insurance and other aspects of digital protection, computer solutions experts in Springfield, MO can help.

 Cyber Liability Risks

 If hackers are able to breach your system and obtain data about your clients, employees, visitors, and others, they will sell that information on the dark web or elsewhere.
 Personal information is valuable to identity thieves and other unscrupulous characters.

 As an example, a full identity can fetch upwards of $80 on the dark web or the black market.
 If the hacker steals thousands of names and personal information, he can sell it for tens of thousands of dollars or more.
 Even a Gmail username and password can sell for $80.
 A Facebook username and password goes for around $300.
 If a hacker steals bank account information, he can sell it for anywhere between $15 and $850.

 Credit cards with a thousand dollars of available credit sell for at least $25.
 Credit card information complete with the victim’s complete personal profile sell for around $80.
 These figures make it clear your organization’s client and staff sensitive data are worth big bucks, especially when stolen in bulk.

 JMARK Business Solutions, Inc. can help you prevent them from happening.
 We can help you with your tech needs.
-We provide computer solutions for Fayetteville, AR companies, including help desk support, cloud computing, digital security, data backup management, server management and support and more.
+We provide computer solutions for Springfield, MO companies, including help desk support, cloud computing, digital security, data backup management, server management and support and more.
 Contact us today to coordinate an initial appointment.